Materials Science and Materials Engineer are exciting, stimulating and dynamic areas of study.

 The R&D activity of DEMM¿s staff covers several areas, directly related, or with great affinity, to Metallurgical and Materials Engineering, under the perspective of both applied and fundamental research, on the following R&D units: < ul>

-- LEPAE - Laboratory for Process, Environmental and Energy Engineering
+- LEPABE – Laboratory for Process Engineering, Environment, Biotechnology and Energy